 The course in Paris takes in two big woods – Bois de Vincennes on the eastern side of the city and Bois de Boulogne to the west.
 It’s a good chance to run in the shade if it’s hot and also to nip behind a bush to go the toilet, if you've been desperately holding it in.

 Although if you’re at the back of the field, be warned that the ground around these “natural toilets” in the Bois de Vincennes can become hazardously slippery and you don’t want to pull a hamstring after all that training.

-9. There will be cheaters
+9. There may be cheaters

 10. There's a death march in the final few kilometres